Chicago Closing Cost Calculator: Estimate What You May Net

 Attorney Fees

 Illinois uses attorneys rather than title companies to handle closings.
-Seller attorney fees typically run $500-$1,000 for a straightforward transaction.
+Seller attorney fees typically range from $500-$1,000 for a straightforward transaction, though fees vary by attorney.

 Recording Fees and Miscellaneous

-Expect $200-$500 for recording fees, wire transfer fees, and miscellaneous closing costs.
+Approximate costs of $200-$500 for recording fees, wire transfer fees, and miscellaneous closing costs are common.

 Repairs, Credits, and Concessions

-Beyond fixed costs, negotiated items affect your net proceeds:
+Beyond fixed costs, negotiated items can affect your net proceeds:

 Pre-Sale Repairs